trendmicro/tm-v1-fs-java-sdk/examples/README.md

    -f a file or a directory to be scanned
    -k customer Vision One API key
    -r region where the Vision One API key was obtained. eg, us-east-1 -t optional client maximum waiting time in seconds for a scan.
-0 or missing will default to 180 secsonds.
+0 or missing will default to 180 seconds.
    ```

    For example: